codelittinc/security-actions/README.md

 Details about script:

 1. It does not find keys if they are submited in the first commit of the repository
+2. In some cases, it throws a false positive, but it still notifies us in Slack

 Usage on any Codelitt repository